Yoast/wordpress-seo/composites/OnboardingWizard/README.md

 import React from "react";
 import ReactDOM from "react-dom";
 import { OnboardingWizard } from "yoast-components";
+// Required to make the wizard work with touch screens. import injectTapEventPlugin from "react-tap-event-plugin";

+injectTapEventPlugin();

 class App extends React.Component {
 	render() {